I apply engineering rigor to the financial hype.

 If you are looking for someone to tell you which coin to buy, you are in the wrong place.
 But if you are looking for the sober, mathematical truth about the crypto ecosystem, welcome.

 Read my findings on Kindle.
 Both books, The Bitcoin Pyramid and The Bucket-Water Analogy, are free fro Kindle Unlimited subscribers.
-For others, they cost just as much as a few cups of coffee (US) or a few meals (IN), and can save a lot more in value.
+For others, they cost just as much as a few cups of coffee in US or a meal in India, and can save a lot more in value.
 Do read them.

 Comments